JesseTG/melonds-ds/README.md

 - iOS (arm64)

 Available features may vary depending on the platform and frontend.
+For example, the "OpenGL (Compute)" render mode needs OpenGL 4.3, so it isn't available on macOS (whose OpenGL stops at 4.1) or on frontends that can't provide that version.

 The legacy melonDS core has builds for the Nintendo Switch and for 32-bit versions of the above platforms,